 Hotels Near Hong Kong Disneyland

-It was a great feeling at the end of a long day to have a short and relaxing walk back to our hotel, then being able to jump into the hotel’s swimming pool.
+It was a great feeling at the end of a long day to have a short and relaxing walk back to our hotel, and then be able to jump into the hotel’s swimming pool.

 We had also never stayed at a Disney hotel so staying there was a totally new experience for us.
 It was a lot of fun soaking up the ambience of the hotel and experiencing all that the hotel had to offer.
 In addition to the swimming pools and waterslide, our kids particularly loved the garden maze.